Joe Biden: Immigration

+On taking office, Biden unveiled the U.S. Citizenship Act of 2021 and moved to dismantle several policies implemented under Donald Trump, halting construction of the Mexico–United States border wall, ending Trump's travel ban on countries with predominantly Muslim populations, and signing an executive order to reaffirm protections for DACA recipients.
+The Department of Homeland Security narrowed the scope of interior immigration enforcement, directing Immigration and Customs Enforcement (ICE) to prioritize national security and violent crime concerns.

 Illegal border crossings at the Mexico–United States border began to surge in 2021 when Biden assumed office, (Note: Attributed to multiple sources:) reaching an all-time monthly high in December 2023.
 Throughout 2024, crossings began to significantly decline from the December record, after Biden implemented restrictions on asylum claims from migrants who cross the border between ports of entry and urged Mexico to crack down on migrants.
 Deportations from October 2023 to September 2024 reached the highest level since 2014.
 Biden used humanitarian parole to mitigate illegal border crossings, allowing migrants to fly into the U.S. or schedule their entries through official entry points in the U.S.-Mexico border.
 Over a million migrants had been admitted to the U.S. under humanitarian parole as of January 2024.